 Problems and Proofing Behavior

 Dog trainers often hear complaints from the owners of small dogs when it comes to housetraining.
 Owners can find that the recommended techniques for housebreaking, such as crate training, just don't work for their small dogs.
 It's not true.
 Be consistent with the training and proof behaviors in different environments just as you would with a larger dog.
 The same techniques that work on large breed dogs will work on your small breed dog, with one notable exception.

 Small dogs often have smaller bladders than larger dogs.
 This means that they aren't physically able to hold it for as many hours as a larger dog.
 Your small breed dog may simply need a few extra trips outside each day.
-Owners whose schedule don't allow them to walk their small dogs every 3 to 4 hours may need to hire a dog walker or choose to teach their dog to use housebreaking pads or a litter box indoors.
+Owners whose schedule don't allow them to walk their small dogs every three to four hours may need to hire a dog walker or choose to teach their dog to use housebreaking pads or a litter box indoors.